eshsrobotics/NetworkTablesInput/README.md

   JAR the same way FRC robots do: `./gradlew build`.
 - [x] Bring the batch file back to make this JAR easier to run.
   * The distribution created by `./gradlew build` includes a batch file.
+- [ ] Add a section to this README describing how to read the NetworkTablesInput values from the robot code (as soon as we verify that _this_ code works.)